Seagate/halon/doc/architecture/index.rst

 Centralized coordinator
 ~~~~~~~~~~~~~~~~~~~~~~~

-The principal architecture pattern of HAMS-Cabal is that at its core
+The principal architecture pattern of Halon is that at its core
 lies a centralized coordination service for the entire cluster.
 This
 HA coordinator is made to be “immortal”, in the sense that debilitating
 failure that would make any kind of progress of the coordinator